IEEE-NITK/SLAMBot/README.md

 ### Installation

-Clone this repository in your ROS workspace and build your packages using `catkin build`.
+Clone this repository in a ROS workspace and build the packages using `catkin build`.

 Launch the TurtleBot3 simulation using the following command:
 ```bash